 As the experiment goes, the kids who believed that going into a test that would award them with a toy, were indeed more likely to achieve the result.
 But, there was a significant difference when it came to sharing that toy.
 They might share it with kids who weren’t part of the test, but if there was any ambiguity about whether the kids asking to share had possibly been part of it, they did not share.
 Clearly, the thought was, if I achieved this, and you didn’t, that’s your fault and I don’t need to share with you.

-This, might be a bit problematic when it comes to real, adult life.
-This leads to, what we commonly refer to the “pulling yourself up by the bootstraps” mentality, where we don’t recognize that there are life situations, and systems, that make it much harder, if not impossible for people to achieve the same goals.
+This might be a bit problematic when it comes to real, adult life.
+This leads to, what we commonly refer to as the “pulling yourself up by the bootstraps” mentality, where we don’t recognize that there are life situations, and systems, that make it much harder, if not impossible, for people to achieve the same goals.

 If you spend any time on social media, you’ve seen this mentality, either when it comes to social justice issues, or even in the “positivity” movement.
 It leaves no room for the possibility that maybe, just maybe, the reality is that there’s a whole lot we do not control.